 Dental implants are titanium screw-shaped prostheses that replace your tooth root.
 These implants provide a solid and stable basis for replacement teeth.

-At Kevin Kay DDS Family & Cosmetic Dentistry, Dr. Kevin Kay developed a personalized implant placement plan for you.
+At Kevin Kay DDS Comprehensive Family Dentistry, Dr. Kevin Kay developed a personalized implant placement plan for you.
 Under local anesthesia, a small hole is drilled into the socket of a missing tooth, and an implant is placed into your jawbone.
 As the bone heals, it fuses around the implant and cements it securely to the jaw.
 This process is called osseointegration and can take 6 to 12 weeks, depending on the density of your jawbone.

 Once the implant is fused to your bone, a small rod called an abutment is attached to the implant.
 The top of the abutment is used to hold the artificial tooth or the crown.
 This will restore the function and form of your tooth.

 Types of Dental Implants

 The American Dental Associations accepts two types of dental implant techniques:

 |•||Endosteal implants: These implants are placed directly into the jawbone.
 A crown or dental implant is attached to an endosteal implant with the help of an abutment

 |•||Subperiosteal implant: This implant involves a metal frame that is attached on to the jawbone beneath the gums.
 As the soft tissue heals, the metal frame becomes affixed to the jaw.
 Posts attached to the metal frame jut out from the gums and are used to secure the crowns or a dental bridge.|